ds0nt/go-react-boilerplate/README.md

 A boilerplate for Golang / React Single Page Web Apps.
 Golang is the backend api and file-server.
 Reactjs is used for ONLY client-side views.
 Axios is used for xhr requests.

+**Note: I use shell scripts.
+If you use windows, you'll have to write your own client/build.sh**

 ### Installation